Independent Democrat: History

+19th century

 The first member of the United States House of Representatives to identify as an independent Democrat was Zadok Casey of Illinois, who served from 1833 to 1843.
 Casey was a Jacksonian Democrat before becoming an independent.

 In 1848, a candidate for Mayor of Chicago, James Hutchinson Woodworth, labelled himself an independent Democrat to distance himself from what was at the time a corrupt and disorganized Chicago Democratic party organization; he preferred being described as an independent Democrat rather than as a Whig as that party was itself experiencing a transition.
-He won his first election by an overwhelming majority and then was re-elected for a second term.
-However his mayoral political success sealed his departure from any further association with the then Illinois Democratic party.
-When the Whigs in Illinois became the new Republican party, and he was able to confirm that his abolitionist ideals would be recognized, he registered as a member of the GOP.
-He subsequently was elected to the United States House of Representatives from Illinois as a member of the GOP.
-Woodworth served one term in Congress, and return to a banking career in Chicago that spanned the Civil War era and the Reconstruction.

-Andrew Jackson Hamilton, of western Texas, was an independent Democratic member of the United States House of Representatives, but did not run for re-election in 1860.
+Woodworth won the 1848 Chicago mayoral election against Democrat James Curtiss with 59% of the vote.
+He won re-election with 80% of the vote in the 1849 election.
+Woodworth later served one term in the U.S. House of Representatives as a member of the Republican Party.

+Andrew Jackson Hamilton of Texas briefly served in the U.S. House of Representatives as an independent Democrat.
+He later served as the 11th Governor of Texas and became a member of the Republican party.

+20th century

 Strom Thurmond of South Carolina was elected to the United States Senate in 1954 and served as an independent Democrat in the 84th Congress until his resignation on April 4, 1956.
 In November of that year he was elected as a Democrat to fill the vacancy created by his resignation.
 Thurmond later became a member of the Republican Party in 1964.

 Harry F. Byrd Jr., a senator from Virginia, left the Democratic Party in 1970.
 He continued to caucus with the Democrats and referred to himself as an independent Democrat.

 Patrick Lucey was a Democrat who ran as an independent as a vice-presidential candidate in 1980 with John B. Anderson.

-David Orr, who served as Mayor of Chicago briefly, entered politics as an independent Democrat.
+David Orr, who served as Mayor of Chicago briefly in 1987, entered politics as an independent Democrat.